presslabs/cobalt/docs/planning/concurrency.md

 #### Threads

-Threads are the parallel work horses of processes, and ar bound to one in particular.
+Threads are the parallel work horses of processes, and are bound to one in particular.

 ##### Memory

 Their memory regime is shared between all threads of the same process.
 Exception being the stack of called functions, these are unique for each and every one of them.
-Since memory is shared litle to no context needs to be switched.
+Since memory is shared little to no context needs to be switched.
 Although the sharing of data directly can pose serious issues regarding concurrent execution without proper locking mechanisms.

 Threads can be ran in 2 different modes -> joinable or detached (an obvious difference is the time at which data will be gc-ed)